 You can delete media files through the Media overview page (admin/content/media), but there are a couple things to keep in mind.

 • We prevent deleting media that is being referenced by other content.
 This can include placement in WYSIWYG editors, placement in blocks or content type fields.
-Previous revisions also put a block on media deletion in case the content is reverted to that revision.
+Previous revisions also put a restriction on media deletion in case the content is reverted to that revision.
 Properly removing those references first will allow deleting.
-A warning message should be displayed with a link to the Usages tab where you can find and clean up references to the media item.
+Layout builder blocks containing media must be deleted an not repurposed in order to release it.
+There is a known upstream issue related to this.

 • Once you are able to delete the media file, it is first only deleted through the UI.
 Editors won't be able to reference/place the media file anymore on the website.